K-Laser Therapy

 Frequently Asked Questions

 Does it hurt?
 What does a treatment feel like?
 There is little to no sensation during treatment.
+The hand held laser wand is placed over the injured areas delivering infrared light that is able to penetrate as deep as the bone.
 Occasionally, there may be mild, soothing warmth or "tingling" as those areas that haven't been working properly are awakened.
 There could be an increased brief sensitivity over the areas of pain and inflammation just prior to pain reduction.
 This may leave the area to feel a little aggravated for several days as the healing process continues after treatment.

 How long do the treatments take?
 How often can a patient be lasered?
 Treatment times will vary depending on the size of the area treated as well as the duration of the injury.
 Acute conditions may be treated daily, particularly if the pet is in significant pain.
 More chronic problems respond better with 2-3 treatments/week and then tapering to weekly to every other week with improvement.
 Typically, the treatment will take 3-12 minutes.